RBC Capital Maintains Intuitive Surgical (ISRG) Outperform Recommendation

 What is the Fund Sentiment?

-There are 2533 funds or institutions reporting positions in Intuitive Surgical.
-This is an increase of 22 owner(s) or 0.88% in the last quarter.
-Average portfolio weight of all funds dedicated to ISRG is 0.53%, an increase of 0.39%.
-Total shares owned by institutions decreased in the last three months by 1.67% to 337,550K shares.
-The put/call ratio of ISRG is 0.80, indicating a bullish outlook.
+There are 2551 funds or institutions reporting positions in Intuitive Surgical.
+This is an increase of 46 owner(s) or 1.84% in the last quarter.
+Average portfolio weight of all funds dedicated to ISRG is 0.53%, a decrease of 1.77%.
+Total shares owned by institutions decreased in the last three months by 1.75% to 337,523K shares.
+The put/call ratio of ISRG is 0.89, indicating a bullish outlook.

 What are Other Shareholders Doing?